The history of Berkeley Castle

 Where History is a Home

-The Family are one of only three families in England who can trace their ancestry from father to son back to Saxon times.
+The Family are the only English family still in existence in England that can trace its ancestors from father to son back to Saxon times.
 English history has been lived out within these walls - and by this family.
 The Castle is the oldest building in the country to be inhabited by the same family who built it.

 For centuries, the Berkeleys were close to the throne, able administrators and fighters who supported their king or queen (as long as they could), backed the winning side, and married well.
 The Castle, naturally enough, is full of stories.